LLNL/RAJA/docs/sphinx/dev_guide/ci.rst

   * **Azure Pipelines** and **GitHub Actions** runs builds and tests for Linux, Windows, and MacOS environments using compilers in container images maintained in the `RADIUSS Docker Project <https://github.com/LLNL/radiuss-docker>`_.
-    While we do some GPU builds on Azure and GitHub Actions, for CUDA, HIP, and SYCL, RAJA tests are only run for CPU-only builds.
+    While we do some GPU builds on Azure and GitHub Actions for CUDA, HIP, and SYCL, RAJA tests are only run for CPU-only builds.
 The current set of builds run on Azure and GitHub Actions can be seen by looking at the ``RAJA/azure-pipelines.yml`` and ``RAJA/.github/workflows/build.yml`` files,